Asiana Treks and Tours

 Package Features:

-The Panch Pokhari Trekking itinerary by Asiana Treks and Tours is carefully designed to offer a progressive acclimatization profile while allowing trekkers to experience the region’s cultural and natural diversity.
-The journey starts with arrival in Kathmandu followed by a heritage tour to explore the cultural heart of Nepal.
+The Panch Pokhari Trekking itinerary by Asiana Treks and Tours is carefully designed to provide progressive acclimatisation while allowing trekkers to experience the region’s cultural and natural diversity.
+The journey begins with arrival in Kathmandu, followed by a heritage tour to explore Nepal's cultural heart.
 On the third day, trekkers drive from Kathmandu to Chautara (1450m), entering the gateway to the trekking trail.

-The subsequent days involve gradual ascent with manageable daily distances and elevation gains, trekking through traditional villages like Kami Kharka, Pauwa Bas, and Hile Bhanjyang.
+The following days involve a gradual ascent with manageable daily distances and elevation gains, trekking through traditional villages such as Kami Kharka, Pauwa Bas, and Hile Bhanjyang.
 These villages provide insight into the Tamang and Hyolmo cultures, including traditional homes, festivals, and local cuisine.
 Day 9 marks the arrival at the sacred Panch Pokhari lakes at 4100 meters, where trekkers can explore the lakes, take in the tranquil atmosphere, and appreciate the panoramic mountain views.
-The descent is planned via Tupi Danda and Dhap, with diverse scenery and a gradual drop in altitude, ending back in Kathmandu through Melamchi, allowing relaxation and reflection before departure.
+The descent is planned via Tupi Danda and Dhap, offering diverse scenery and a gradual drop in altitude, ending in Kathmandu via Melamchi, allowing relaxation and reflection before departure.

 This itinerary balances trekking challenges with rest days and cultural exposure, making it suitable for moderately experienced trekkers eager to discover an off-the-beaten-path Himalayan adventure.